 IV Therapy Certification for Licensed Practical Nurses (LPNs)

 Learn about the prerequisites and courses needed for LPNs to earn IV therapy certification.
-Find out about career opportunities and salary for LPNs, as well as continuing education to become a registered nurse (RN) and IV infusion specialist.
+Find out about career opportunities and salary potential for LPNs, as well as continuing education to become a registered nurse (RN) and IV infusion specialist.

-IV therapy is the administration of fluids, blood and medicine directly into a vein through a needle, and is a common practice across the nursing profession.
+IV therapy is the administration of fluids, blood and medicine directly into a vein through a needle, and it's a common practice across the nursing profession.
 Each state has its own regulations regarding the authorization of licensed practical nurses (LPNs) to conduct IV therapy.
 Some states require a special training course leading to certification.

 Certification courses prepare students who did not receive specialized IV therapy training during their nursing education.
 Most programs require a pre-study curriculum in conjunction with classroom training, which is usually developed to meet individual state nursing standards.
 Such standards may regulate what types of IV therapy LPNs may provide, as well as in what setting.
 For example, some states allow LPNs to provide IV therapy in hospitals, but not in home care settings.
 Certification courses generally last 1-2 days.